Competition for the best assets remains fierce in both private equity and venture capital, driving up valuations.

 Outlook for 2016

 The upward valuation trend is likely to continue in 2016 but will be sensitive to the macro-economic outlook: the impact of commodity/oil prices, possible Brexit and China’s slowdown are all likely to be felt.
-The digital business sector – particularly cyber security, FinTech, gaming and m-commerce – will continue to be most attractive to venture funding.
+The tech, media and comms sector – particularly cyber security, FinTech, gaming and m-commerce – will continue to be most attractive to venture funding.

 Key deals in 2015